-- Must hold a hearing prior to imposing short-term and long-term suspensions. - Program Administrators may hold the hearing without parents ONLY if they provide written notice and at least 2 attempts to contact the parents are made and documented.
+- a.
+Must hold a hearing prior to imposing short-term and long-term suspensions. - b.
+Program Administrator may hold the hearing without parents ONLY if they provide written notice and at least 2 attempts to contact the parents are made and documented.